My Husband's Lover: Music

 The secondary theme song, "Help Me Get Over" by Jonalyn Viray and was written by Tata Betita.
 It is taken out from Jonalyn Viray EP which was released on May 19, 2013.
 The EP was produced by Creative Media Entertainment and distributed by Universal Records.

 Other songs "Sabihin Mo Naman" and "Ayoko Na" were sung by Kris Lawrence and composed by himself and Noah Zuniga.
 It was the first single of his third album Spread the Love.
-While "Ayoko Na", by Jessa Zaragoza is composed by her husband, Dingdong Avanzado.
+While "Ayoko Na", by Jessa Zaragoza is composed by Dingdong Avanzado.
 It is the third single from her album Pag Wala Na Ang Ulan.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of My Husband's Lover earned a 22.8% rating.
-While the final episode scored a 25.3% rating.
+The final episode scored a 25.3% rating.

 Critical response

 The series garnered a positive response from professional critics, noting network's move in producing an "out-of-the-box" television series.
 The show was featured on June 17, 2013 issue of UK-based LGBT global news website Gay Star News.
 It noted that the first episode of My Husband's Lover for its "mature, nuanced and honest depiction of gay characters."